 Laura Ingalls Wilder, who wrote the semi-autobiographical Little House series with her daughter Mary from the 1930s, had a real life which wasn’t quite the fairytale depicted in the stories or in the Disney miniseries.
 Laura Ingalls married “Manly” Wilder at the age of 15.
 Manly was at the time 25.
 This age difference and the marriage of a bride so young was common and acceptable in that time and place, but by the 1930s had become a taboo subject in a feel-good story for children.
 The real age difference was therefore never mentioned.

 Would this age difference be acceptable in a book for children today?
-We see in kidlit what is considered acceptable at time of publication, with an extra tendency to sit on the conservative, didactic side of acceptable.
+We see in children’s literature what is considered acceptable at time of publication, with an extra tendency to sit on the conservative, didactic side of acceptable.
+In other words, children’s books tend to be slightly more conservative than the dominant culture, then move on.
+A bit like churches.

 For more on Laura Ingalls Wilder, listen to Stuff You Missed In History Class Episode December 23, 2013.